-What is it?
+What is psoriasis?

 About 50% of people affected with psoriasis have changes to their nails and about 25% of people have pain, swelling and tenderness of their joints.1

 Psoriasis can develop at any age.
 The condition usually starts in young adults in their early 30s, with 75% of affected people developing psoriasis before the age of 45 years.

-What causes it?
+What causes psoriasis?

 The exact cause of psoriasis is unknown.
-It is thought that psoriasis develops in people who have an inherited tendency for the immune system in their skin to react abnormally to certain environmental conditions.
+It is thought that psoriasis develops in individuals who have an inherited tendency for the immune system in their skin to react abnormally to certain environmental conditions.